inside.ewu.edu

 Chemistry Courses

-This course prepares those who have not had a satisfactory background in high school chemistry to take CHEM 161 and CHEM 161L, or CHEM 171 and CHEM 171L.
+Prepares those who have not had a satisfactory background in high school chemistry to take CHEM 161 and CHEM 161L, or CHEM 171 and CHEM 171L.
 Topics include the scientific method, SI and metric systems, unit conversions, atomic structure, periodic table, bonding, and stoichiometry.
+Companion course to CHEM 100L.

 Satisfies: a BACR for natural sciences.

 Basic chemical principles are used to examine some of the chemistry that most directly impacts individuals and society on a day-to-day basis.
-The course is designed to develop in students an appreciation for the chemical basis of their bodies and their environment.
+The course is designed to develop an appreciation for the chemical basis of the body and the environment.
 Emphasis is placed on the dynamic nature of the field of chemistry and efforts are made to dispel many of the common misconceptions that nonscientists often have about chemistry and other natural sciences.
+Companion course to CHEM 121L.

-This course provides an overview of forensic science and criminalistics including history and the modern role of forensic science in the judicial system.
+Provides an overview of forensic science and criminalistics including history and the modern role of forensic science in the judicial system.
 Topics covered include DNA typing, trace evidence analysis, firearms and tool marks, and impression evidence.
+Companion course to CHEM 140L.

 CHEM 161.
 GENERAL CHEMISTRY FOR THE HEALTH SCIENCES.
 4 Credits.

-Pre-requisites: concurrent enrollment in or completion of MTHD 104 or math placement score.
+Pre-requisites: MTHD 104 or MTHD 106 or math placement score.
 A high school chemistry course or CHEM 100 is highly recommended.

 Satisfies: the completion of CHEM 161 and CHEM 161L combined counts as one BACR for natural science.

-Course provides students pursuing pre-nursing, pre-dental hygiene, and allied health professions with a broad-based knowledge of the major concepts in general and inorganic chemistry.
-In addition, students will use instruments and techniques to analyze as well as demonstrate knowledge of safe practices in handling chemicals.
+Provides students pursuing pre-nursing, pre-dental hygiene, and allied health professions with a broad-based knowledge of the major concepts in general and inorganic chemistry.
+In addition, students use instruments and techniques to analyze as well as demonstrate knowledge of safe practices in handling chemicals.
 Students who successfully complete the course will demonstrate analytical thinking and quantitative literacy.

 CHEM 161L.
 GENERAL CHEMISTRY LABORATORY FOR THE HEALTH SCIENCES.
 1 Credit.